nikunjraykundlia/DocumentAnalyse/README.md

-## DocumentInsightHub: AI-Powered Document Classification
+## Document Analyser: AI-Powered Document Classification

-DocumentInsightHub is a powerful web application designed to automatically classify and validate various types of documents uploaded as images or PDFs.
+Document Analyser is a powerful web application designed to automatically classify and validate various types of documents uploaded as images or PDFs.
 It leverages a sophisticated pipeline including Optical Character Recognition (OCR), direct text extraction, and a hybrid classification model to provide fast and accurate results.

 ## ✨ Features